-- 1.3.2 Payment is made in a timely manner of all applicable legally prescribed charges connected with forest management.
-(Adopt IGI 1.3.2) - 1.4 The Organization shall develop and implement measures, and/or shall engage with regulatory agencies, to systematically protect the Management Unit from unauthorized or illegal resource use, settlement and other illegal activities.
-(C1.5 V4) - 1.4.1 Reasonable measures should be taken, including collaboration with the responsible regulatory bodies, to identify, report, control and discourage illegal or unauthorised activities on the Management Unit.
-(Adapt IGI 1.4.1, 1.4.2, 1.4.3) - 1.5 The Organization shall comply with the applicable national laws, local law, ratified international conventions and obligatory codes of practice, relating to the transportation and trade of forest products within and from the Management Unit, and/or up to the point of first sale.
+- 1.3.2 When non-timber forest products\ are intended for human or animal consumption, all applicable legal and administrative requirements for hygiene and food safety are met. - 1.3.3 Payment is made in a timely manner\ of all applicable legally prescribed charges connected with forest management. - 1.4 The Organization\ shall develop and implement measures, and/or shall engage\ with regulatory agencies, to systematically protect the Management Unit\ from unauthorized or illegal resource use, settlement and other illegal activities.
+(C1.5 V4) - 1.4.1 Reasonable\ measures are taken, including collaboration with the responsible regulatory bodies, to identify, report, control and discourage illegal or unauthorised activities on the Management Unit\.

+1.5 The Organization\ shall comply with the applicable national laws\, local law\, ratified\ international conventions and obligatory codes of practice\, relating to the transportation and trade of forest products within and from the Management Unit\, and/or up to the point of first sale.
 (C1.1, 1.3 V4)

-Refer to Annex A for a minimum list of applicable laws, regulations and nationally ratified international treaties, conventions and agreements.
+Refer to Annex A for a minimum list of applicable laws\, regulations and nationally ratified\ international treaties, conventions and agreements.